gracewu07/HackNC25GATS/README.md

 The ‘Shop Now’ button on our homepage directs the user to Google search for store listings compatible with the extension.
 The web platform contains various features, including the discount discovery feature that allows users to browse a list of student discounts from online retailers.

-The platform features a map for students to find physical location discounts near their location, taking into account their specific campus-discounts.
+The platform features a map for students to find physical location discounts near their location, taking into account their specific campus discounts.
 The savings tracker allows users to log and monitor all their savings in one place on their personalized home page.

 The social leaderboard page gives a friend network to compete with friends to see who saves the most money, connect with peers, share savings progress, and motivate each other to spend smarter.